abdulrehman657/ER-Patient-Priority-Sorter/README.md

 A machine learning system that predicts **Emergency Severity Index (ESI)**, **deterioration risk**, and **admission likelihood** for ER patients — built end-to-end, from synthetic data generation to a live interactive interface.

-> ⚠️ **This is a demonstration project.** It is trained on synthetic data, not real hospital records, and has no human-override mechanism.
-It is not a clinical tool and should never be used to make real triage decisions.

 ---

 ## Table of Contents